rittmananalytics/marketing_intern_trial/README.md

 - [Blog]([https://rittmananalytics.com/blog](https://www.rittmananalytics.com/blog/category/Artificial+Intelligence)
 - [Generative AI Services](https://www.rittmananalytics.com/offers/artificial-intelligence)

-The leadgen app that will collect the leads and be the measure of conversion success for the campaign
+The leadgen scorecard app that you will be promoting:
 - [Discover Your Readiness for GenAI adoption - Take the Quiz!](https://go.rittmananalytics.com/genai)

-The package you are promoting:
+The package that the scorecard app is generating leads for:
 - [Generative AI "Data to AI" Quickstart Package](https://www.rittmananalytics.com/blog/2024/8/2/is-your-business-ready-and-enabled-for-generative-ai)

-You are encouraged to use public resources and free tools, but make sure the deliverables are practical and relevant to the objectives.
+You are encouraged to use public resources, content on our website and the scorecard and free tools and services.

 ## Submission

-Please upload your project deliverables (Google Doc, mock posts, any additional resources) within 7 days of receiving the task.
+Please provide a link to your project deliverables (Google Doc, mock posts, any additional resources) using TeamTailor within 7 days of receiving the task, and we will then schedule a one-hour call with you so that you can present your proposed campaign to us.